 - Be smart about your shoes.
 This advice is more for pre-service teachers because those of us who have taught for any length of time have probably figured this out by now: You don’t need ten pairs of heels.
 In fact, you probably don’t even need one pair of heels.
 I love wearing heels – I wear them to church all the time and even managed to wear them during my student teaching.
 But when you’re on your feet teaching all day every day….well, it’s a rare woman indeed who can keep the heels.
 My advice?
 Get two pairs of cute and comfortable flats – one black and one brown – and you’ll be good to go.

 (By the way – I always just get cheap flats and replace them every few months when they wear out.
-But I wonder if it’d be worth it to invest in some higher-quality shoes – like these – that would probably last longer.
-Thoughts anyone?)
+But many have found it worth it to invest in higher-quality shoes – like these – that last longer and are more supportive.
+Up to you!)